SPARC-FAIR-Codeathon/2024-team-8/README.md

         <b>Figure 7.</b> Training data and trained model saved to hard disk.
 </p>

-## Reinforcement Learning using SPARC.RL on oSPARC:
+## Reinforcement Learning using SPARC.RL on oSPARC

 #### SPARC.RL Train Surrogate Model Node
 Training of the surrogate model can also be done on the oSPARC platform, however without the ability to directly select data from the SPARC platform as previously shown in the standalone client.
 The training can be run using the SPARC.RL Train Surrogate Model node which tries to approximate the relationship of the inputs and outputs of a dynamical system which are passed to the node using csv files (input.csv and output .csv).
 The SPARC.RL Train Surrogate Model node saves the trained deep neural network to a .h5 file (model.h5).